Deflation, emerging market fears set scene for tough EU bank tests

 Investor views of those risks have shifted hugely since the last tests were done, he said, pointing out that investors were very worried about "tail risk" - or low probability negative events - back in 2011, but are now so confident in the state of European banking that they're willing to accept an interest rate of 4.5 percent from National Bank of Greece (NBGr.AT).

-That begs the question of how much attention investors will pay to the scenarios used in the EBA tests.
+That begs the question of how much attention investors will pay to the EBA's findings.

 "It's quite staggering how far we've come," Williamson said.
 "Investors will increasingly come to ignore these scenarios."